Is your child starting school next year?

 We Learn Through our Senses

-Seen this way, reading readiness is a matter of body awareness as much as reaching a certain age.
+Seen this way, your child’s readiness for learning to read is a matter of body awareness as much as reaching a certain age.
 Good preparation will reap long term rewards as your child progresses throughout their life.

 The Next Step

 The next step is to book in for an initial parent consultation.
 We have have a chat about your concerns, and I will suggest strategies for helping your child to get the best start.
-The aim is to set them up for lifelong learning.
+The aim is to help you to prepare them for lifelong learning.

 It’s never too late to help your child, but is is much easier when they are younger, before secondary issues such as poor self esteem, anxiety, anger and frustration start to creep in.